Iranian Azerbaijanis: Literature

 Jahan Shah (r.
-1438–67), the Qara Qoyunlu ("black sheep") ruler of Azerbaijan was a master poet.
+1438–67), the Qara Qoyunlu ("black sheep") ruler of Iran was a master poet.
 He compiled a diwan under the pen-name Haqiqi.
-Shah Isma'il (1487–1524), who used the pen-name Khata'i, was a prominent ruler-poet and has, apart from his diwan compiled a mathnawi called Deh-name, consisting of some eulogies of Ali, the fourth Caliph of early Islam.
+Shah Ismail (1487–1524), who used the pen-name Khata'i, was a prominent ruler-poet and has, apart from his diwan compiled a mathnawi called Deh-name, consisting of some eulogies of Ali, the fourth Caliph of early Islam.
 After the Safavid era, Azerbaijani could not sustain its early development.
 The main theme of the seventeenth and eighteenth centuries was the development of verse-folk stories, mainly intended for performance by Ashughs in weddings.
 The most famous among these literary works are Koroghlu, Ashiq Qərib, and Kərəm ilə Əsli.

 Following the establishing of Qajar dynasty in Iran Azerbaijani literature flourished and reached its peak by the end of the nineteenth century.
 By then, journalism had been launched in Azerbaijani language and social activism had become the main theme of literary works.
 The most influential writers of this era are Fathali Akhondzadeh and Mojez Shabestari.

 Pahlavi era was the darkest period for Azerbaijani literature.
-The education and publication in Azerbaijani language was banned and writers of Azerbaijan, such as Gholam-Hossein Saedi, Samad Behrangi and Reza Barahani, published their works in Farsi language.
+The Azerbaijani language was banned in official spheres with the advent of Reza Shah's reign, including at schools.
+This prohibition was formally abolished after the Islamic revolution, though the Azerbaijanis haven't enjoyed much cultural freedom since then.
+Writers of Azerbaijan, such as Gholam-Hossein Saedi, Samad Behrangi and Reza Barahani, published their works in Persian.
 The only exception was Mohammad-Hossein Shahriar, who is famous for his verse book, Heydar Babaya Salam; simply he was too mighty to be censored.
 Shahriar's work was an innovative way of summarizing the Cultural identity in concise poetic form and was adapted by a generation of lesser-known poets, particularly from Qareh Dagh region, to record their oral traditions.
 One remarkable example is Abbas Eslami, known with his pen-name Barez, (1932–2011) who described the melancholic demise of his homeland in a book titled mourning Sabalan.
 Another example is Mohamad Golmohamadi's long poem, titled I am madly in love with Qareh Dagh (قاراداغ اؤلکهسینین گؤر نئجه دیوانهسی ام), is a concise description of the region's cultural landscape.

 The long-lasting suppression finally led to a generation of revolutionary poets, composing verses by allegoric allusion to the imposing landscape of Azerbaijan: